Skip to content

 While each application has specific permissions, common administrative roles include:

-• Administrator - Full application access including user/permission management
+• Administrator: Full application access including user and permission management.

-See individual application permission documentation for complete role definitions and capabilities.
+See the individual application permission documentation linked above for complete role definitions and capabilities.

 Creating Users

-3. Assign application-specific roles via the identity provider's role mapping
+3. Assign application-specific roles using identity provider role mappings.

-4. Users will receive permissions based on IdP claims when they authenticate
+4. Users receive permissions based on IdP claims during authentication.

 Managing Permissions

-3. Assign application-specific permissions following the permission documentation above
+3. Assign application-specific permissions according to the relevant permission documentation.

 Team Management

-Player provides team management functionality for organizing users into collaborative groups for exercises:
+The Player application supports team management for organizing users into collaborative groups during exercises:

-• See Player documentation for team management details
+• Refer to the Player Guide for detailed team management procedures.

 Security Considerations